Essi Matilda Forster

-Essi Matilda Forster (12 September 1922 – August 1998) was a Ghanaian lawyer.
-She was the first female native of the Gold Coast (now Ghana) to qualify as a lawyer.
+Essi Matilda Forster (12 September 1922 – August 1998) was a Ghanaian lawyer and the first female native of the Gold Coast (now Ghana) to qualify as a lawyer.

 Early life and education

-Forster was born to her father, George James Christian and her mother, Aba Lucy French in Sekondi, the Gold Coast on 12 September 1922.
-Her father hailed from the Eastern Caribbean Island; Dominica but settled in the town of Sekondi in 1902.
-Her father considered himself a "returned exile" after attending the First Pan-African Congress organised in London in 1900.
+Forster was born to George James Christian, and Aba Lucy French, in Sekondi, the Gold Coast, on 12 September 1922.
+Her father hailed from the Eastern Caribbean island of Dominica but settled in the town of Sekondi in 1902.
+He considered himself a "returned exile" after attending the First Pan-African Conference organised in London in 1900.
 He was a businessman and a private legal practitioner who represented the Western Province as a member of the Gold Coast Legislative Council from 1930 to 1940.
 Forster's mother hailed from Shama in the Western Region of the then Gold Coast.

 Forster begun her education in England when she was five years old.
 In England, she was called to the bar at Gray's Inn in November 1945.
 On 15 April 1947, she was called to the Bar in the Gold Coast.
 She then became the first female Gold Coast native to become a lawyer, and the third woman in British West Africa to accomplish this feat.
-She was preceded by the Nigerian lawyer and first African woman to attain this feat; Stella Thomas, and Frances Claudia Wright, a Sierra Leonean lawyer who became the second woman in Africa to become a lawyer.
+She was preceded by the Nigerian lawyer and first African woman to attain this feat, Stella Thomas, and Frances Claudia Wright, a Sierra Leonean lawyer who became the second woman in Africa to become a lawyer.